Clinical supervision for counsellors, psychotherapists and the helping professions

 Supervisees are encouraged to work with me in a reflective, learning environment.
 The supervision is based on a number of 'models' of practice so that I can offer supervision to a wide range of professionals regardless of their theoretical base or working environment.

 I aim to help supervisees explore the 'uncomfortable' or difficult moments in their work in an open, non-judgmental way as well as celebrating the successes of their work.
 By encouraging a shared learning experience I intend to help develop a understanding of their practice that is ethical, client-focussed and 'real'.

 I can also offer clinical supervision to professionals working in other helping professions - such as schools, charities, healthcare, social work, criminal justice system.
 Having clinical supervision is good practice and helps towards minimising vicarious trauma or symptoms of burnout, so it is well worth attending clinical supervision for those that work in the helping professions.
-I can offer clinical supervision at my consulting room in Kibworth (near Market Harborough) and I may be able to offer in-house at your organisation or place of work.
+I can offer clinical supervision at my consulting room near Market Harborough, and I may be able to offer in-house professional support at your organisation, or place of work.
 Please contact me to arrange an initial appointment to discuss your supervision needs.

 Fees and frequency

 For counsellors and psychotherapists I work within the guidelines set by BACP (British Association for Counselling and Psychotherapy).
-The BACP minimum supervision requirements are 1.5 hours per month.
+The BACP accreditation minimum supervision requirements are 1.5 hours per month.
 However, the frequency and length of supervision will depend on your individual needs and experience.
-Often those who are in training or counsellors that have high caseloads may need more supervision than the minimum requirements.
+Often those who are in training, counsellors that have high caseloads or those that work primarily with trauma may need more supervision than the minimum requirements.
 Do get in touch to discuss your supervisory needs.